-As the Company has sufficient cash and cash equivalents available to ensure that it will not default in settling its liabilities related to the winding-up process of the group, the financial statements have in principal been accounted for on a going concern basis.
+The Group has sufficient cash and cash equivalents available to ensure that it will not default in settling its liabilities related to the winding-up process of the group.
+Additionally, as an alternative to the liquidation of the Company, management is working on options to sell the company.
+However, at this stage of the process, the prospects of success are not reliably foreseeable.
+Therefore, the consolidated financial statements have in principal been accounted for on a going concern basis.

-The financial statements are presented in Euro, rounded to the nearest thousand.
+The consolidated financial statements are presented in Euro, rounded to the nearest thousand.
 The accounting policies set out below have been applied consistently by the Group to all periods presented in these consolidated financial statements.